 IV.
 Destigmatizing Emergency and Long-Term Solutions to Food Insecurity in Pierce County, Washington

 Speakers: Taylor Caragan: Healthcare Liaison, Help Me Grow Pierce County, and Stacey Crnich, CEO, Bonney Lake Food Bank

-The Pierce County, Washington team will share how they responded to pandemic-related food insecurity for young children and families, beginning with emergency diaper banks and moving to a long-term health-related social needs screening and referral system with pediatricians, early childhood practitioners, and community-based service providers.
-Additionally, a local food bank will share innovative practices to destigmatize hunger, such as unlabeled delivery trucks and facilities that look like high-end grocery stores.
+The Pierce County, Washington team shared how they responded to pandemic-related food insecurity for young children and families, beginning with emergency diaper banks and moving to a long-term health-related social needs screening and referral system with pediatricians, early childhood practitioners, and community-based service providers.
+Additionally, a local food bank shared innovative practices to destigmatize hunger, such as unlabeled delivery trucks and facilities that look like high-end grocery stores.